Dimensions

 display_order: 2

-they will float to the top of the field list in users, and the remaining fields would be sorted alphabetically - To rearrange views,
+• For example, if the two fields above in uses are given display_order: they will float to the top of the field list in users, and the remaining fields would be sorted alphabetically

-, the group will be ranked with the min of all the fields in the group (ie. if there are 3 fields withdisplay_order
+• For fields inside groups using group_label, the group will be ranked with the min of all the fields in the group (ie. if there are 3 fields with display_order of 4, 5 and {empty}, the group will have a display_order of 4)

 format: